mvanmoer/NFD-test-bed/README.md

 1. Build out of source, cd to build dir.
 2. ccmake ../path/to/src
-3. set build type and paths to fson mods and object file
+3. set build type and paths to fson mods and object file, mods are in dist/ and .o in build/
 4. make

 run as $ ./nfd ../path/to/config.json

 Two sample JSON config files are included, see the fortran source for explanation. highres.json will go unstable at approximately ~4700 steps.

+Output is RAW binary, which can be loaded directly into ParaView or other visualization packages.